saint11/DeadWeight/source/game.md

 While moving in the **exploration phase** the players don't need to worry about movement speed and may move their miniatures freely, as long it makes sense for the *GM* and to the other players.

+When opening doors, turning corners or revealing something the *GM* should always ask the players to position their **adventurers** in the map, just in case something wait them on the other side.
+It's also important to always pay attention to where the character holding the light source is.

 The *GM* may consider this a free action if moving to somewhere already explored and that is close to where the party current is.

 #### Loot (1 turn) {.block}